 6. Requires less space.
 Since the air handlers are smaller and VRF HVAC systems don’t usually require ducts, they don’t require as much wall and ceiling space for the equipment.
 That means you get to keep those gorgeous high ceilings in your apartment.

 7. Modern controls.
 For residences, you can take advantage of mobile control technology that lets you adjust temperature settings for each zone from your mobile device.
-For commercial settings, the VRF HVAC system’s built-in controls may allow you to skip purchasing expensive building management software.
+For commercial settings, the VRF system’s built-in controls may allow you to skip purchasing expensive building management software.

 Related article: 5 Money Saving Features to Look for in New Thermostats.